RIRINJENJE/FunWithCode/README.md

-# OwnProject
+# Fun With Code
-This is my project where I play with code without any assignment.
+This is my project where I play with code without any assignments.
+Just me and testing my skills. :)